Unlawful Drilling Act 1819: Section 3 – Sheriffs depute, &c. in Scotland to have the same powers as magistrates in England.

 This section applied to Scotland.
 Before it was repealed it read:

 The [sheriffs principal] and their substitutes, justices of the peace, magistrates of royal burghs, and all other inferior judges and magistrates, and also all high and petty constables, or other peace officers, of any county, city or town within Scotland, shall have such and the same powers and authorities for putting this present Act in execution within Scotland, as the justices of the peace and other magistrates and peace officers and constables aforesaid respectively have, by virtue of this Act, within and for other parts of the United Kingdom.

 The words in brackets were substituted by section 4 of the Sheriff Courts (Scotland) Act 1971.

 The functions of Burgh magistrates now exercisable by a Justice of the Peace, by section 1(2) of the District Courts (Scotland) Act 1975.

-Section 4 – Offenders may be indicted, if not prosecuted under this Act

-This section was repealed by section 1(1) of, and Schedule 1 to, the Statute Law (Repeals) Act 1989.

-Sections 5 and 6

-Both section 5 and section 6 were repealed by section 2 of, and the Schedule to, the Public Authorities Protection Act 1893.

 Section 7 – Prosecutions to be commenced within six months after offences

-The words of enactment were repealed by the Statute Law Revision Act 1888.
+The words of enactment were repealed by section 1(1) of, and part I of the schedule to, the Statute Law Revision Act 1888 (51 & 52 Vict. c.
+3), which came into force on 27 March 1888.

-Section 8
+Subsequent developments

-This section was repealed by the Statute Law Revision Act 1873.
+Section 8 of the act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1873 (36 & 37 Vict. c.
+91), which came into force on 5 August 1873.

-Repeal
+Sections 5 and 6 of the act were repealed by section 2 of, and the schedule to, the Public Authorities Protection Act 1893 (56 & 57 Vict. c.
+61), which came into force on 1 January 1894.

+Section 4 of the act was repealed by section 1(1) of, and group 5 of part I of schedule 1 to, the Statute Law (Repeals) Act 1989, which came into force on 16 November 1989.

+The whole act was repealed for the Republic of Ireland by section 1 of, and part IV of the schedule to, the Statute Law Revision Act 1983, which came into force on 16 May 1983.

-The whole act was repealed in the Republic of Ireland by the Statute Law Revision Act 1983 and in England & Wales and Scotland by Part 3 of schedule 1 to the Statute Law (Repeals) Act 2008.
+The whole act was repealed for England & Wales and Scotland by part 3 of schedule 1 to the Statute Law (Repeals) Act 2008, which came into force on 8 November 1995.
 It is still in force in Northern Ireland.